Adil Hermach

-Adil Hermach (عادل هرماش; born 27 June 1986) is a former professional footballer who played as a defensive midfielder or centre-back.
+Adil Hermach (عادل هرماش; born 27 June 1986) is a French-Moroccan professional football manager and former player who is currently the manager of National club Nîmes Olympique.

 Career

 Born in Nîmes, France, Hermach represented the Morocco national team in the Olympics. he made his first cap for Morocco in a friendly match against Belgium on 26 March 2008.

 After signing for Lens from Nîmes, Hermach played in RC Lens reserve team but for the 2007–08 season he was given a squad number for the first team.
 After the 2008–09 campaign, in which Lens relegated down to Ligue 2, he was a regular starting, making 22 appearances.

 On 22 June 2011, he ended a six-year spell at Lens to join Saudi Premier League club Al-Hilal.
 He left the club on 27 December 2013.